BeePerNet/hassio-addon-repository/README.md

-# EvTheFuture's add-on repository for Home Assistant
+# BeePerNet's add-on repository for Home Assistant

 This repository contain the following add ons